If you have money to put into savings, it’s easy to get overwhelmed by the number of options available.

 While ISAs and savings accounts are both places where you can deposit your money, there are some key differences between them.

-By contrast, the interest you earn on money deposited in a savings account is subject to tax.
+By contrast, the interest you earn on money deposited in a savings account may be subject to tax.
 You can earn up to £1,000 (basic rate taxpayers) or £500 (higher rate taxpayers) in interest without paying tax, thanks to your Personal Savings Allowance (PSA).
 However, you need to pay tax on any interest you earn above these thresholds.
 Additional rate taxpayers don’t have a PSA.

 If you deposit £20,000 in an account paying 4.50% AER, you could earn £900 in interest over one year.